 For a small country with only 5.7 million inhabitants, the Danes have a high profile abroad.
 Whether it’s regarding world-class design, cinema, TV crime thrillers or new Nordic food, Denmark regularly makes international headlines.
 Denmark is well known for having the highest taxes in the world and one of the highest standards of living in Western Europe.
 It is also one of the most egalitarian countries in the world, while each year the Danes give 0.7% of their Gross National Income to foreign aid.

 Yet who are the Danes and what gives them their national identity?
 Find out some interesting facts below and learn more by reading personal stories from Danes about their homes and lifestyles.

 Jens and Peter are the most popular first names for men, while Anne and Kirsten are the most popular first names for women.
-Victor and Emma are the most popular names among new born children.
+Emma and William are the most popular names among new born children.
 Jensen, Nielsen and Hansen are the most popular surnames.

 Danes live a shorter time than people in other European countries.
 In the 1960’s, Denmark had one of the highest life expectancies in Europe but now one of the lowest.

 The latest life expectancy has been calculated at 78.5 years for men and 82.7 years for women